ajguerrer/notebook/content/google-testing-blog/tott.md

 ```
 {{% /notice %}}

-Notice how each test only asserts on the output of one call per test.
+Notice how each test only verifies the output of one call per test.

 ## Understanding Code in Review